How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 Can I handle the basement sump pump installation myself?

 Installing a sump pit, pump and drainage system is a complex task.
-It will require professional installation by a qualified basement waterproofing contractor.
+It requires professional installation by a qualified basement waterproofing contractor.
 You’ll also need an electrician for the wiring and electrical work.

 How to choose a suitable sump pump for your basement